 Angela's work ranges from policy to practical implementation in areas such as sustainable land and water management, food security, agricultural market access, and infrastructure.
 She has worked with national governments, regional bodies, and apex organizations across the African continent and has also advised bilateral and multilateral organizations, international non-governmental organizations and leading foundations at the global level.
 She is active in the field of agricultural finance, regularly speaking and writing on the topic.

 Angela was educated at the University of Minnesota (BSc), Columbia Business School, and the University of Cape Town (MBA).
 She has professional experience in Europe, North America, South America, Asia, and Africa.

-Madji Sock directs Dalberg's Dakar office and manages the firm's activities in West Africa.
+Madji Sock is Dalberg's Regional Director for Africa, based in the Dakar office.
 She has more than 14 years of experience implementing and managing projects in Africa, Asia, Eastern Europe, and the United States.
 Madji has supported a number of development projects and organizational transformation initiatives in sectors as varied as agriculture, health, information and communication technologies, economic development, and many others.

 Madji's recent engagements have included serving on the functional review of the president's office in a West African nation, assessing private financing needs in the health sector in Cameroon, supporting the organizational transformation of a Belgian technical assistance fund in Senegal, and the review of an organization responsible for the development of agricultural infrastructure in a region of Burkina Faso.

 Prior to Dalberg, Madji worked for Deloitte Touche Tomatsu in Washington DC, where she managed a project to promote Black Economic Empowerment in South Africa's agricultural sector and served on one of the world's largest corruption investigations in Indonesia.
 Madji holds an MBA in International Management from the Thunderbird School of Global Management and is a Certified Fraud Examiner.